bramley/phplist-plugin-attachment/README.md

 ### Dependencies ###

-Requires php version 5.3 or later.
+Requires php version 5.4 or later.

-Requires the Common Plugin version 3 to be installed.
+Requires the Common Plugin version 3.6.3 or later to be installed.
 You should install or upgrade to the latest version.

 See <https://github.com/bramley/phplist-plugin-common>